Welcome » IT Booklets » Audit » Appendix A: Examination Procedures

 TIER I OBJECTIVES AND PROCEDURES

-Objective 1: Determine the scope and objectives of
+Objective 1: Determine the scope and objectives of the

-examiners reviewing other programs.
+reviewing other programs.

 1. Review past reports for outstanding issues, previous